Draeken/articles/dev/08FlutterLayoutSystem/README.md

 How Flutter Layout works
 Layout rules
 How common widgets act in this system
-Common Pitfalls/How to debug
+How to debug
 How to create

 ## How Flutter Layout works